BrianWhelanDublin/milestone-project-1/README.md

 - I noticed the heading text was very small and less noticeable on smaller screens so I enlarged its size and added an opaque background to make it stand out more.
 - I also noticed some minor spelling mistakes which I have fixed.
 - I've also checked all links numerous times to make sure they all work.

+#### 404 error

+- I used github to add a custom 404 error page if the user enters a wrong url to the page.
+I created a 404.html page on my repository by clicking the add file button and then added my html and css to it.
+I've added my navbar and footer to this page as well as a link back to the index.html page.

 ## Deployment